Manonedde/scil_mri_longdata/docs/source/index.rst

 The SCIL longitudinal multimodal MRI database is a single-center, repeated-measure study that collects multimodal MRI data with a high number of acquisitions over a short period of time in healthy subjects.
+Acquisitions were done on a 3T Philips Ingenia system.
 This dataset includes :

     * anatomical image (3DT1)